ADVANCING REGIONAL DEVELOPMENT IN DRUM COUNTRY NEW YORK

 Much of the workforce is fueled by Fort Drum soldiers, both active duty and retired, and their families.
 29% of retiring soldiers and their spouses continue residing in Drum Country after retirement.
 Therefore, contributing to steady population growth.

-These are only a few of the factors making Drum Country an ideal location for growing businesses.
+These are only a few of the factors making Drum Country New York an ideal location for growing businesses.
 Contact us and we’ll work closely with you to make sure your business’ relocation or expansion to Drum Country is the start of a new chapter of growth and prosperity.

 We’re proud of our strong and well-trained workforce in Drum County.
 We know that continued training is a key to keeping our workforce–and your business–as strong as they can be.